-10. The International Monetary Fund and the World Bank project lacklustre economic performances for the United States and the Euro Area in 2014 and 2015.
-For the United

-States (US), they project GDP growth at 2.3 per cent in 2014 and 3.0 in 2015.
+- 5. The International Monetary Fund and the World Bank project lacklustre economic performances for the United States and the Euro Area in 2014 and 2015.
+For the United States (US), they project GDP growth at 2.2 per cent in 2014 and 3.1 in 2015.
 The Euro area GDP growth is projected at 1.2 per cent in 2014, increasing to 1.5 per cent in 2015.
-For the OECD countries, GDP growth is forecast at 1.5 per cent in 2014, increasing to 1.9 per cent in 2015.

-- 11. The World Bank has stated, "Developing countries are headed for a third consecutive year of disappointing growth below 5 per cent...the Euro Area is on target to grow by 1.1 per cent and the US by 1.9 per cent in 2014".
+For the OECD countries, GDP growth is forecast at 1.5 per cent in 2014, increasing to 1.9 per cent in 2015. - 6.
+The World Bank has stated, "Developing countries are headed for a third consecutive year of disappointing growth below 5 per cent...the Euro Area is on target to grow by 1.1 per cent and the US by 1.9 per cent in 2014"3.
 In developed and high-income regions such as Europe, growth is being restrained by fragile consumer and business confidence, high-unemployment in some member countries, continued banking-sector and fiscal restructuring, and lingering sovereign debt problems.
 In the Euro area, these trends are primarily due to the enduring after-effects of the 2008 financial crisis.
-In the US, the economy appears to be incrementally improving, but several of the same uncertainties expressed for the Euro area, particularly business uncertainty, also are affecting the US economy. - 12.
-The prospects for Russia's economy were down-graded in 2014 by the IMF, with GDP growth estimated at 0.2 per cent for 2014 and 2.3 per cent in 2015.
+In the US, the economy appears to be incrementally improving, but several of the same uncertainties expressed for the Euro area, particularly business uncertainty, also are affecting the US economy.